vectorlang/vector/docs/language-ref.md

 The result of evaluating the function call is the value returned by the function called.

+### Higher-Order Functions

+> *higher-order-function-call* ::=
+> > `@` *identifier* `(` *function-identifier* `,` *argument-list* `)`

+Vector supports a set of builtin higher order functions.
+Since these functions require compile-time support, they have a slightly modified syntax to distinguish them from normal functions.
+Higher-order functions start with an at sign and take a function name as the first argument.
+Currently-supported higher-order functions are `@map` and `@reduce`.
+Map takes a function of a single argument and an array and returns an array resulting from applying the function to each element of the array.
+This mapping operation is performed on the GPU.
+For instance,

+    int evenorodd(int num)
+    {
+        return num % 2;
+    }

+    parities := @map(evenorodd, {1, 2, 3, 4, 5});

+The `parities` variable will get the value `{1, 0, 1, 0, 1}`, where each
+element is 1 if the corresponding input element was odd of 0 if the input element was even.

+The reduce HOF takes a function of two variables and an array and returns the resulting scalar value from applying the function to pairs of the inputs.
+For instance,

+    int add(int a, int b)
+    {
+        return a + b;
+    }

+    sum := @reduce(add, {1, 2, 3, 4, 5});

+This code takes the sum of the array.
+There is no guarantee on the order in which items in the array are reduced.
+Therefore, the reducing function must be associative and commutative or the result with be non-deterministic.

 ### Assignment

 > *assignment* ::= *identifier* `=` *expression*